 Developing High Poly

-• Definition: High-poly modeling involves the creation of 3D models with a substantial number of polygons, resulting in intricate detail and realism.
+• Definition: 3D environment artist creates high-poly modeling involves the creation of 3D models with a substantial number of polygons, resulting in intricate detail and realism.

 • Characteristics: High-poly models boast intricate geometry, nuanced surface details, and a high vertex count, allowing for a visually rich representation of objects or scenes.